Kasumi (Dead or Alive): In video games

-DOA spin-offs and Ninja Gaiden
+Kasumi was introduced in the 1996 fighting video game Dead or Alive by Koei Tecmo, and alongside her brother Hayate is one of heirs apparent of their ninja clan.
+However after Hayate is seriously injured by series villain Raidou, she abandons her position to fight and kill him at the game's fighting tournament.
+Now an outcast, she is pursued by her half sister Ayane.
+Despite being victorious, she is captured and experimented on by the company DOATEC, which produces several clones of her she fights through the series.
+After she escapes, she reunites with her now-amnesiac brother.
+Kasumi helps him to recover his memories and restores him to the head of the ninja clan, though she remains an outcast.
+Living as a hermit in the mountains, in Dead or Alive 6 she fights alongside Ayane and Hayate to defeat a revived Raidou.

 Kasumi appears in the 2003 sports video game Dead or Alive Xtreme Beach Volleyball (DOAX).
 There, Kasumi is invited to a fourth DOA tournament; upon arriving she discovers the invitation is a hoax, and she and the game's other characters play beach volleyball.
 Kasumi also appears in the sequel, Dead or Alive Xtreme 2 (2006), and in the portable version Dead or Alive Paradise (2010).
 She is one of the first nine playable female characters in Dead or Alive Xtreme 3 (2015).
 In this case, Kasumi, while reading her fortune, returns once again to New Zack Island, and she decides to spend some time in order to find of about her fortune.
 In mobile game The Girls of Dead or Alive: Blackjack (2009), Kasumi makes a non-player appearance as blackjack dealer.